drv0228/theBlog/README.md

 - Clone the repository to your local machine
 - `cd` into the repository
-- Make sure the necessary dependencies are installed on your local machine
+- Make sure the necessary dependencies are installed on your local machine<br>

   Ex: ( npm install @heroicons/react@^2.1.3 @next/env@^14.2.3 @radix-ui/react-avatar@^1.0.4 @radix-ui/react-dropdown-menu@^2.0.6
   @radix-ui/react-slot@^1.0.2 @vercel/postgres@^0.8.0 class-variance-authority@^0.7.0 clsx@^2.1.1 dotenv@^16.4.5 lucide-react@^0.378.0
   next@14.2.3 next-auth@beta react@^18 react-dom@^18 tailwind-merge@^2.3.0 uuid@^9.0.1 zod@^3.23.6)

-- Once the necessary dependencies are installed, `cd` back into the root of the repository, and run `npm run dev`
+- Once the necessary dependencies are installed,<br>
+  `cd` back into the root of the repository, and run `npm run dev`
 - Set up `.env` file
 - Explore and enjoy!